locationtech/jts/USING.md

 ## Using JTS with Maven

-To include JTS in your Maven project, add a dependency block like the next one.
+To include JTS in a Maven project, add a dependency block like the following:

 ```xml
 <dependency>